psychopy/psychopy/docs/source/online/resources.rst

 If each resource can be retrieved relatively quickly (e.g. an imagefile over a broadband connection) then you might want to fetch the stimulus on each trial.
 This has the advantage that you don't need to prespecify anything and you could even choose the stimulus to download dynamically, based on the previous response!

-The other nice thing about this method is that it can be used either using a :ref:`resourceManager` Component, or by simply setting the stmulus to update using a :ref:`staticcomponent` where that Static Component lasts during your fixation period.
+The other nice thing about this method is that it can be used either using a :ref:`resourcemanagercomponent` Component, or by simply setting the stmulus to update using a :ref:`staticcomponent` where that Static Component lasts during your fixation period.

 .. warning::